kubernetes-sigs/gateway-api/geps/gep-4894/index.md

 Instead, `SelectorRef` accepts `kind: Service` for endpoint resolution today, using the same `ObjectReference` field that will accept `kind: EndpointSelector` once KEP-6116 is available.

+## Open Questions

+### Cross-namespace SelectorRef references

+We need to figure out whether cross-namespace `SelectorRef` references require a `ReferenceGrant`, consistent with other cross-namespace backend references in Gateway API.